djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.markdown

 brew install logstash
 {% endhighlight %}

 Make sure you have Elasticsearch and Kibana running.
 Before running Logstash, you need to prepare a configuration file.
-Below is a sample configuration file to collect tweets containing the word `ireland` (call it `ireland.conf`)
+Below is a sample configuration file to collect tweets containing the word `ireland` (call it `ireland.conf`):
 {% highlight apacheconf %}# a logstash config file has three sections:
 # input{}, output{}, and (optional) filter{}; add plugins
 # to specify how events should be handled in each section